Register Now for Free After-School Program From NYC Parks

-We've told you all about the lottery for swimming classes operated by the NYC Parks Department, but did you know it also has you covered after school?
-Registration for the FREE after-school program run by the Parks Department opened on August 21, 2019 for NYC kids ages 6 to 13, and we've got details on what the program offers and how to sign up.
+Registration for the FREE after-school program run by the Parks Department opens on Monday, September 13 for NYC kids ages 6 to 13, and we've got details on what the program offers and how to sign up.

-The NYC Parks Department's after-school programs are run at seven recreation centers spread throughout the five boroughs.
-The 2019 program kicks off on Monday, September 16, and runs through the school year.
-(NYC public schools reopen again for the first day of class on Thursday, September 5, 2019.)
+The NYC Parks Department's after-school programs are run at 11 recreation centers spread throughout the five boroughs.
+The 2021 program kicks off Monday, September 20, and runs through June 10, 2022.
 Care is provided from 3-6pm on school days.
 The Parks Department does not provide transportation for students to its after-school centers.

 Registration is first-come, first-served.
-All necessary forms can be downloaded from the Parks Department's after-school page.
-Completed paperwork, along with a medical physical form from your pediatrician must be dated July 2019 or later and returned—in person—to the recreation center of your choice.
+Necessary forms will be available on the Parks Department's after-school page.
+Completed paperwork, along with a medical physical form from your pediatrician, which must be dated July 2021 or later, can be returned—in person—to the recreation center of your choice.

-Registration will continue at each site until all spots are filled, Parks tells us.
-As with many free programs, parents are encouraged to sign up at their preferred site ASAP.
+Registration continues at each site until all spots are filled, Parks tells us.
+As with many FREE programs, parents are encouraged to sign up at their preferred site ASAP.
 The amount of time it takes for spots to fill varies by location, though all sites are usually full by October.

 Visit the NYC Parks' website for more information.